 Outdoor play experiences encourage free movement in different ways; riding trikes, balancing on beams, jumping with hoops and crawling through tunnels.
 New challenges involving risky play activities encourage understanding safety, considering their own needs and the needs of others as well as managing their behaviour.

-12 o’clock to one while either eating their packed lunch bought from home, or the hot lunch which can be provided upon request, children are encouraged to try healthy new food options, textures and tastes as they eat a healthy range of foodstuffs and understand the wide varieties of food from different cultures.
+11:30 to 12:30 while either eating their packed lunch bought from home, or the hot lunch which can be provided upon request, children are encouraged to try healthy new food options, textures and tastes as they eat a healthy range of foodstuffs and understand the wide varieties of food from different cultures.
 Dietary and allergy needs and likes and dislikes are noted and acted upon.
 Lunchtime supports children in managing their feelings and behaviour as they are encouraged to sit at tables and use one handed tools such spoons, knives and forks and pour their own drinks from small jugs.

 After lunch the whole group enjoys storytime; individually or sharing books and stories.
 They join in with familiar parts to the stories as well as joining in with favourite songs and poems showing attentiveness and recall.
+We also share in some down time listening to some relaxing music or perhaps a story tape.

 The afternoon at pre-school offers all of the same opportunities and experiences of the morning, with the end of each wonderful day filled with fun, love and learning coming to an end at 6pm.